 Inflation-Linked Rule | Begins with a set dollar amount (typically determined by a certain percent of trailing market value) and the fixed amount is adjusted each year by an inflation index. |

-It should be obvious that the size and frequency of distributions have measurable impacts on portfolio outcomes for investment programs.
-Take two easy examples:
+The size and frequency of distributions have measurable impacts on portfolio outcomes for investment programs.
+For a simplified example:

 - A portfolio that starts with $100, earns an average of 5% per year, and distributes 6% per year will eventually run out of funds.